OpenHumans/Overland_android/README.md

 This app is based on the app Overland for iOS developped by Aaron Parecki https://github.com/aaronpk/Overland-iOS

- It is an experiment at gathering data from an Android device to test the Core Location API and its various settings.
+ It is an experiment at gathering data from an Android device to test the Core Location API of Android and its various settings.

  The app tracks: